zd3nik/SubSim/README.md

     -----------------------------------------------------------------------------------------------
     Error Message        |  You will receive one error message for each illegal or invalid
                          |  command you submitted this turn.
+                         |
-                         |  NOTE: If you generate two or more error messages throughout the course
+                         |  NOTE: If you generate two or more error messages throughout the game
-                         |  of the game you will be removed from the game and given a score of 0.
+                         |        you will be removed from the game and given a score of 0.

 Ineffective, Illegal, and Invalid Commands
 ------------------------------------------